 I love to build things.
 But what does that have to do with Creation and a Little Wooden Boat?
 Well, it’s a principle you can learn from the Book of Job in the Bible.
-The principal is that God is perfect in every decision he has made or will ever make.
-This can be a hard principal to understand for most people, even Christians.
+The principle is that God is perfect in every decision he has made or will ever make.
+This can be a hard principle to understand for most people, even Christians.
 Because God gave us free will to decide things on our own.
 But He also provided us the Bible so that we can understand His perfect Devine will.
-Our choice is – do we obey God’s will or choose to go with our own will.
+Our choice is – do we obey God’s will or choose to go with our own will?
 I hope this little illustration using a little wooden boat will help you understand this principle a little better.
 Specifically, understand that God is perfect in every decision he has or will ever make.

 Creation and a Little Wooden Boat